sdamolini/sdamolini.github.io/_posts/2020-03-19-Tutorial - Create a New Environment with Anaconda (Windows 10).md

 Note that some packages are installed by default and you don't need to worry about them, for instance sys, pickle and os.

 Also note that other packages cannot be installed using conda.
-Just try all of the packages in the code above and if one or more of thhe packages cannot be installed, conda will let you know.
+Just try all of the packages in the code above and if one or more of the packages cannot be installed, conda will let you know.
 Install these packages using pip by typing:

 **pip install package1 package2 package3 package4**